phiamo/MopaBootstrapBundle/Resources/doc/99-support-for-other-bundles.md

 CraueFormFlowBundle
 -------------------

-For FormFlow you can just use MopaBootstrap's templates instead of the ones given by the Bundles:
+For FormFlow you can just use OpwocoBootstrap's templates instead of the ones given by the Bundles:

 ``` jinja
 {% include 'CraueFormFlowBundle:FormFlow:stepField.html.twig' with {'formident': '#myform'}%}